Ptolemaic Kingdom: Later Ptolemies

-After Ptolemy VI's death a series of civil wars and feuds between the members of the Ptolemaic dynasty started and lasted for over a century.
+After Ptolemy VI's death in 145 BC a series of civil wars and feuds between the members of the Ptolemaic dynasty started and lasted for over a century.
 Philometor was succeeded by yet another infant, his son Ptolemy VII Neos Philopator.
 But Physcon soon returned, killed his young nephew, seized the throne and as Ptolemy VIII soon proved himself a cruel tyrant.
 On his death in 116 BC he left the kingdom to his wife Cleopatra III and her son Ptolemy IX Philometor Soter II.
-The young king was driven out by his mother in 107 BC, who reigned jointly with Euergetes's youngest son Ptolemy X Alexander I. In 88 BC Ptolemy IX again returned to the throne, and retained it until his death in 80 BC.
+The young king was driven out by his mother in 107 BC, who reigned jointly with Physcon's youngest son Ptolemy X Alexander I. In 88 BC Ptolemy IX again returned to the throne, and retained it until his death in 80 BC.
 He was succeeded by Ptolemy XI Alexander II, the son of Ptolemy X. He was lynched by the Alexandrian mob after murdering his stepmother, who was also his cousin, aunt and wife.
 These sordid dynastic quarrels left Egypt so weakened that the country became a de facto protectorate of Rome, which had by now absorbed most of the Greek world.

 Ptolemy XI was succeeded by a son of Ptolemy IX, Ptolemy XII Neos Dionysos, nicknamed Auletes, the flute-player.
 By now Rome was the arbiter of Egyptian affairs, and annexed both Libya and Cyprus.
 In 58 BC Auletes was driven out by the Alexandrian mob, but the Romans restored him to power three years later.
 He died in 51 BC, leaving the kingdom to his ten-year-old son and seventeen-year-old daughter, Ptolemy XIII Theos Philopator and Cleopatra VII, who reigned jointly as husband and wife.